JamesTheBard/advent-of-code/2021/15/README.md

 So, we're not gonna talk about this solve.
-I got both days done, but the code is bad enough to make it very slow and you have to generate the 5x5 version of part 1, dump that into the part 1 solve, then wait for what could only be called an eternity.
+I got both parts done, but the code is bad enough to make it very slow and you have to generate the 5x5 version of part 1, dump that into the part 1 solve, then wait for what could only be called an eternity.